dewi-alliance/hotspot-manufacturers/0019-third-party-manufacturers-Ingenious-Technology.md

 * Is it for indoor or outdoor?
 It is for indoor.
 * Please provide a brief description of what you're making?
-First Generation product will use Raspberry Pi 4 + Seeed Lora1302 module (with Raspberry Pi hat) + high gainer antenna for frequency 868M (EU) and 915M(US).
-We will use ATECC608 BREAKOUT BOARD to offload some crypto function for security.
+Product will use Raspberry Pi 4 + Seeed Lora1302 module (with Raspberry Pi hat) + high gainer antenna for frequency 868M (EU), 915M(US), 925M(Japan), 490M (China).
+We will use ATECC608 Chip to secure the system.
-Second generation ,we will build an integrated board with Xilinx Zynq (ARM inside) + Lora 1302 to reduce cost.

 ## What is your approximate price point? (required)
 We will sell our first generation product at around $500, but will reduce the price under $300 after we optimized the hardware cost in second generation product.